synicalsyntax/discord.js-heroku/README.md

 * developed a functioning Discord bot

 * setup your repository for Heroku deployment

-* created a web application to run alongside the bot

 You should now test your app locally by running: